 - After dinner: If you’ve still got energy, there are a couple of great places for live music and dancing.
 Music on the Rocks, built into a cavern at the east end of the Spiaggia Grande, is a unique bar with live music during the week and a nightclub on weekends (it doesn’t get going until LATE).Â La Zagara, a great pasticceria by day, is a piano bar at night… its fantastic for enjoying a nice after-dinner drink and live music under the lemon trees covered patio.

 By car or boat there are so many incredible spots within easy distance of Positano:

 I recommend a minimum of 2 days to drink in all Positano has to offer then give yourself another 2 or more days to explore the coast with Positano as your base.
 If you can take a full week, you will not be disappointed with everything it has to offer.
-Best bet getting there is fly to Rome or Naples… if Rome then train to Naples and get a car service from Naples to Positano for €100.
-Rental car is also an option if you prefer driving albeit a little more stressful.
-Best time of year to go is May-early June and September… its high season as are July and August but not as busy.
+The best bet for getting there is to fly to Rome or Naples… if Rome then train to Naples and get a car service from Naples to Positano for €100.
+A rental car is also an option if you prefer driving albeit a little more stressful.
+The best time of year to go is May-early June and September… its high season as are July and August but not as busy.

 And for more amazing photos to put you in the mood visit the gallery.

 Positano…the perfect spot to practice ‘dolce far niente’…the joy of doing nothing!